LamaBleu/moRFeus_GUI/README.md

 Designed only for moRFeus device (RF mixer/generator made by Outernet/Othernet).
 Product informations : https://store.othernet.is/products/morfeus-1
 This tool was written using only 'yad' as GUI and bash to make my moRFeus user life easier.

-UPDATE August 2018 : This is the new version for moRFeus_GUI, codename hydra.
+#### UPDATE August 2018 : This is the new version for moRFeus_GUI, codename hydra.
 Fixes, added live-plot, progress-bar during step-sequence.
 Abort during step-sequence is now possible by pressing the "cancel" button
 GNUPlot (gnuplot AND gnuplot-qt packages) is not mandatory, only optional.
+Initial version (april 2018) is available here : https://github.com/LamaBleu/moRFeus_GUI/tree/initial-apr2018

+#### Network support for moRFeus
+Another tool to control your moRFeus device over network, using TCP requests/telnet commands, HTTP status.
+CLI available from shell for local use.
+Please follow this link : https://github.com/LamaBleu/moRFeus_listener

 Reporting bug, issue, ideas or just share experience, you are welcome : here on github, @fonera_cork (twitter), lama.bleu (gmail), /u/samarrangepas (reddit)